Govt’s economic policies: PPP decides to launch protest campaign after Ramazan

 While addressing the press conference after the Core Committee meeting of the PPP, President PPP Central Punjab Qamar Zaman Kaira said the party has decided to launch a strong protest outside and inside parliament on the failed economic policies of the government and rise in price hike.
 “We have decided to make contacts with all the opposition parties to launch a protest against the government inside and outside parliament and PPP Chairman Bilawal Bhutto Zardari invited the leaders of all the opposition parties on iftar on Sunday to discuss the possibilities of launching a joint struggle,” he said.

-He said Bilawal Bhutto Zardari has invited the leadrs of the opposition parties on iftar dinner on Sunday and all the major opposition parties has invited.
+He said Bilawal Bhutto Zardari has invited the leaders of the opposition parties on iftar dinner on Sunday and all the major opposition parties has invited.

 Addressing a press conference along with Secretary General PPP Syed Nayyer Hussain Bokhari, Chaudhry Manzoor and Mustafa Nawaz Khokhar, Qamar zaman Kaira said the column of columnist Javed Chaudhry has read by the nation, and it was proved that the NAB was being used as a tool for the political victimisation.
 “Why the NAB chairman give this interview and what are objectives behind this,” he posed a question.